Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/README.md

 7. [References](7References.md)

-# Introduction
+## Introduction
-Versal™ ACAP combines adaptable processing and acceleration engines with programmable logic and configurable connectivity to enable custom, heterogeneous hardware solutions for a wide variety of applications in Data Center, automotive, 5G wireless, wired network, and defense.
-Versal ACAP supports several primary boot modes for application flexibility.
+Versal™ Adaptive SoC combines adaptable processing and acceleration engines with programmable logic and configurable connectivity to enable custom, heterogeneous hardware solutions for a wide variety of applications in Data Center, automotive, 5G wireless, wired network, and defense.
+Versal Adaptive SoC supports several primary boot modes for application flexibility.
 This tutorial highlights the JTAG primary boot mode flow since it is commonly used to bring up a new board.

 See [Quick-Start Instructions](3QuickStartInstructions.md) for the scripts used to generate the example tutorial reference design and instructions on how to program the VCK190 evaluation board with JTAG boot mode.
 Sample steps to set MIO/clock configurations for the reference design components are also provided.
-The reference design includes the Versal ACAP System Monitor, triple timer counter, platform management controller (PMC) peripherals, processing system (PS) peripherals, binary counters, and general purpose IO (GPIO).
+The reference design includes the Versal Adaptive SoC System Monitor, triple timer counter, platform management controller (PMC) peripherals, processing system (PS) peripherals, binary counters, and general purpose IO (GPIO).
 This reference design is created using the parts project type flow since that is the flow users would follow when creating their own custom board designs.

 The [Debug Resources](5DebugResources.md) and [Custom Board Bring-up Resources](6CustomBoardBringupResources.md) section assists with custom board bring-up and debug.
-A script to read the Versal ACAP JTAG registers status and save the contents to a file for debug is provided.
+A script to read the Versal Adaptive SoC JTAG registers status and save the contents to a file for debug is provided.

-## Objectives
+### Objectives
 After completing this tutorial, users should be able to:
 * Understand the steps required for the JTAG boot mode flow.
 * Build the tutorial reference design programmable device image (PDI).